-Here will be followed the classification of the mathemati-"After the recreations which depend uniquely upon number, come those in which position is concerned.
+Here will be followed the classification of the mathematicians.
+"After the recreations which depend uniquely upon number, come those in which position is concerned.
 After the problems involving number and position, should come those recreations into which movement enters."
 Leibnitz's suggestion offers a practical basis for the grouping of a large majority of mathematical puzzles, and in lieu of a better scheme it will be followed in this section.

-Numerical Puzzles.
+1. Numerical Puzzles.
 Chiefly arithmetical.
 Bachet and Ozanam, whose works are the chief sources, offer a large number of these numerical and arithmetical problems.
 Nearly all play, either upon the application of unfamiliar properties of number, or else derive their puzzle quality from the fact that their solution is possible only through higher mathematics, whereas the ordinary man tries to solve them by means of arithmetic, and hence fails.

 Some of the most famous of these puzzles are as follows:-1.
-"To find the find a number selected by some one; 4 solutions.
-2. result of a series of operations performed on any numbers (unknown to the questioner) without asking questions."
+To find, a number selected by some one; 4 solutions.
+2. "To find the to the questioner) without asking questions."
 Others partake less of the trick-nature than the above, as: "What number which divided by 2 gives a remainder of 1; divided by 3, remainder of 1; divided by 4, 5 or 6, remainder 1; but divided by 7, no remainder?"
-Also problems of fractions dealing with queer legacies and the like, abound.
+Also problems of fractions dealing with queer legacies and the like, Also problems of fractions dealing with queer legacies and the like, abound.
 Some contain little of the real puzzle quality, but it is difficult to draw the line.
-Puzzles involving arithmetical progression form a rather distinct class.
+Puzzles involving arithmetical progres-sion form a rather distinct class.
 Some are mechanical puzzles, as the Tower of Hanöi and "Cardan's Rings" (better known as Chinese Rings).
-The puzzle quality depends upon the fact that no novice will appreciate that they involve progression, but will progred in a simpler way. ceed in a simpler way.
+The puzzle quality depends upon the fact that no povice will appreciate that they involve progression. novice will appreciate that they involve progression, but will proceed in a simpler way.

 Geometrical.
 All these problems deal in a special way with form and position, and the larger proportion also with number.
 1. Dissected and Combination Puzzles.
 Nearly all geometrical.
-A given figure having been cut up into various segments, the experimenter is required to rearrange the fragments so as to form another figure or figures of different character.
-As already mentioned, the dissected map game and the well-known Richter building block games are analogous to these.
+A given figure having been cut up into various segments, the experi-menter is required to rearrange the fragments so as to form another figure or figures of different character.
+As already men-tioned, the dissected map game and the well-known Richter building block games are analogous to these.
 There are perhaps fifty puzzles in this group.
+A single instance..."Group a Greek fifty puzzles in this group.
 A single instance:-"Given a Greek cross of card-board.
 Required by two straight cuts so to divide it that the pieces when united shall form a square."
 The draft on discrimination, imagination and constructive ability is considerable.
 Sometimes the problem is purely synthetic; from given fragments, a figure of a specified design is to be constructed.
 The fragments are often bizarre, and the usual modes of conceiving the figure avail little.
 In short, the whole procedure is set contrary to habitual modes of imaginative construction.
 Many of the familiar puzzles with matches also belong here.